phideg/neptungen/README.md

 By defailt the images are resized to 800x600 pixels and the corresponding thumbs nails are set to 90x90 pixels.
 Those default settings can be overwritten via configuration file `config.toml`.

+# Sync
+__ftp__
+So far you can only synchronize your static content with an FTP server.
+See ftp settings in `config.toml`.
+Currently neptungen will always try to sync your static website at the root of your FTP.

+ToDo:
+* [ ] Allow sync to remote subdir
+* [ ] Git
+* [ ] Webdav

 # config.toml
 Neptungen can be tweaked with the `config.toml` file.
 It has to be put into the root directory of your project.
 [TOML](https://github.com/toml-lang/toml) aims to be a minimal configuration file format that's easy to read due to obvious semantics.
 Neptungen offers the following configuration options: